Forum of the Ox

 The Forum of the Ox (Forum Bovis, ὁ Bοῦς, meaning "the Ox") was a public square (Forum) in the city of Constantinople (today's Istanbul).
-Used also a place for public executions and torture, it disappeared completely after the end of the Byzantine Empire.
+Used also as a place for public executions and torture, it disappeared completely after the end of the Byzantine Empire.

 Location

 The Forum lay along the southern branch of the Mese Odós (the main street of the city), in the valley of the Lycus creek, between the seventh and the third hills of Constantinople.
 Administratively, it was included in the eleventh Regio of the city, and its site is today located in the neighborhood of Aksaray.